An advertising strategy should support the marketing plan, which in turn supports the company business plan.

 on AdCracker's Creative Manager set.

-- Feature 6 step by step workshop modules covering strategic creative, with video examples, activities and PDF handouts.
+- Features 3 workshop modules covering every aspect of strategic creative, with video examples, activities and PDF handouts.

 - Includes a section on the creative use of media with 50 examples of the best marketing and social media ideas from around the world.